 - Look for rust, damp patches and any signs of rotting, including on the ramp and floor of the horse area

 - Check that the ramp woodwork, hinges and springs are all in good condition and that the ramp can be lifted by one person.

 - Check there are no oil leaks from the engine and that the oil light doesn’t come on when the engine is started.

 - Make sure the lighting in the living and horse area run from a separate battery to the main vehicle battery.

-- In the cab check the gauges, lights, indicators, wipers, horn and warning lights.
+- In the cab, check the gauges, lights, indicators, wipers, horn and warning lights.

 Professional pre-purchase inspection

 - If possible try to arrange a professional pre-purchase inspection.
 Jon recalls a lady telling the examiner that all she could find wrong with her new horsebox was some fraying rubber around the driver’s door.
-The inspection showed, amongst other things, that the body was attached to the chassis with just two bolts.
+The inspection showed, among other things, that the body was attached to the chassis with just two bolts.

 To find out more about the legal implications of buying and driving horse transport, download VOSA’s Guide for Horsebox and Trailer Owners or call the VOSA helpline (tel: 0300 123 9000).

 With so many things to consider, it’s worth taking your time over buying a horsebox.
 Don’t allow yourself to be rushed into agreeing a purchase simply to snap up what looks to be a good deal.
 And remember that old adage that if something seems to good to be true, then it probably is!